Why Antarctica needs our protection

 Avian Flu (avian influenza) is a virus that exists in wild birds and is spread by faeces and respiratory secretions.
 In many parts of the northern hemisphere, it already has decimated domestic poultry populations as well as wild birds – particularly seabirds.
 It carries a very low risk to humans but a much higher risk to animals.
 The virus can survive for long periods in sub-zero conditions and can easily be carried on clothing and other kit.

-In October 2023, Avian Flu was detected on the island of South Georgia, leading to restrictions being put in place for some landing sites.
+In October 2023, Avian Flu was detected on the island of South Georgia, leading to restrictions being put in place for some landing sites for that season, but after receiving scientific advice, all landing sites have remained open for the current 2024/25 season.
 For more information, see our Avian Flu in South Georgia page.

-As of 25th February 2024, Antarctica has a small number of confirmed cases of Avian Flu at a single site.
-It’s possible that this may lead to the closure of some other nearby landing sites.
+As of mid-December 2024, the Antarctic Peninsula has a small number of confirmed cases of Avian Flu, resulting in five landing sites being restricted to zodiac cruising only to manage any potential risk.
 However, Antarctica is vast, and bursting with spectacular locations to explore and flexibility has always been key in expedition cruising.
 We are confident that this will not impact the experience of those on expedition voyages between now and the end of this Antarctic season at the end of March.

 IAATO has worked with scientists and other researchers to introduce additional biosecurity protocols that came into effect in the 2022/23 season.
 These protocols are mandatory for all IAATO operators and their staff working in Antarctica.
 These rules will be included as part of your onboard biosecurity briefing but include the introduction of mandatory minimum distances between visitors and wildlife, and extra cleaning and disinfecting of any item that may come into contact with the Antarctic environment.